 1. Is the interest rate fixed or variable?

 In a variable interest rate loan, the borrower pays the market's interest rate plus or minus a fixed percentage.
-A variable rate commonly seen in business loans is the Wall Street Journal Prime Rate plus 2.5%.
+A variable rate commonly seen in business loans is the Wall Street Journal prime rate plus 2.5%.
 As the prime rate changes, so does the interest a borrower pays.

 A fixed interest rate, however, is not affected by the market – the percentage remains the same.
-Variable rates tend to accrue less interest than fixed rates, however, this comes with greater risk, especially for loans with long amortization periods.
+Variable rates tend to accrue less interest than fixed rates, but this comes with greater risk, especially for loans with long amortization periods.
 A fixed interest rate secured when interest rates are low can shield borrowers from market changes.

 In a standard amortizing loan, borrowers pay off a bit of their principal, or the amount initially borrowed, in addition to interest for each installment.
 An interest-only loan, on the other hand, is exactly what it sounds like – but it doesn't last forever.
-After the interest-only period, borrowers can either convert to a standard amortizing loan, pay off the whole debt in one balloon payment or refinance.
+After the interest-only period, borrowers can either convert to a standard amortizing loan, pay off the whole debt in one balloon payment, or refinance.
 [Interested in finding the right business loan for your small business?
 Check out our best picks and reviews.]

 2. What is the annual percentage yield?

-Look out for factor rates.
-It's common for short-term loans or merchant cash advances to quote interest in the form of a factor rate – this is not to be confused with APR.
-While APR reflects interest charged on the remaining principal – meaning the more debt you chip away, the less interest you'll owe – factor rates reflect interest for the entire principal, regardless of the number of installments or how quickly it's paid off.
+It's common for short-term loans or merchant cash advances to quote interest in the form of a factor rate – not to be confused with APR.
+While the APR reflects interest charged on the remaining principal (meaning the more debt you chip away, the less interest you'll owe), factor rates reflect interest for the entire principal, regardless of the number of installments or how quickly it's paid off.
 Thus, a factor rate will accrue more interest than an APR of the same percentage.